 Extended deployment zone, and heavies with Reposition are good things.
 Repositioning Horgenhold Artillery Corps is better.
 Tough on high ARM models is alright.

 Rhulic armies can field a lot of ARM and boxes, they're all tough and they are adept at both ranged and melee combat.
 Hammer Strike rewards taking small-based units and Crawlers, so 20 Forge Guard and 2 Crawlers is a common sight.

 In the 2019.06 dynamic update just about every model in this theme got a small buff to bring the theme's power level up in line with other themes.

-Aside from the lack of model crossover with other themes already mentioned, Hammer Strike has four major in-game weaknesses.
+Aside from the lack of model crossover with other themes (most of the troops cannot be used in any other Merc themes), Hammer Strike has four major in-game weaknesses.
 And yes, they are major.